RaquelPinto2000/5th-year/README.md

-## TESE - Curricular Intership Report: Development of a Scalable and Flexible Vision System for Industrial Applications
+## Curricular Intership Report: Development of a Scalable and Flexible Vision System for Industrial Applications

 * [Grade] - 18/20 - Report of the curricular internship conducted at Selmatron (Bresimar Group)